doda25-team7/infrastructure/VAGRANT_README.md

 ## Resource Adjustments

-If your computer is resource-limited, you can adjust the memory and CPU settings in the `Vagrantfile`:
+Resources and VM configs can be adjusted in the `Vagrantfile`:

 - For control node: Modify `vb.memory` and `vb.cpus` in the `ctrl` block
 - For worker nodes: Modify `vb.memory` and `vb.cpus` in the worker node block

-**Note**: Using one worker with more memory is usually better than multiple workers with less memory.